robinboncoeur/Art/docs/writing/W_DiscussE.md

 **Oh, yes.** I think you've just found not merely the second chapter, but a reason for it to exist in its own right.

 And finishing *Access Not Implied* with Celeste having **successfully found someone else** is stronger than anything I was proposing.
 It shuts the door.
 From Celeste's perspective:

 **Problem raised → Celeste doesn't need Wardrobe's money → spare room is one possible income source → she rents it → done.**

-The reader has no reason whatsoever to think, *Ah yes, Charlie will obviously move in there.*

-Because **he can't.
+The reader has no reason whatsoever to think, *Ah yes, Charlie will obviously move in there.* Because **he can't.
 Someone lives there.**

 Then we leave Celeste's head.
 And enter Charlie's.

+---

+### Inhabiting Consequences

-### This could be the first time we really inhabit the consequences of everything that's happened to him
+This could be the first time we really inhabit the consequences of everything that's happened to him.
 We've spent this Wardrobe sequence watching Charlie become **Stranger → Known → Trusted → Ordinary**, substantially through other women's perceptions of him.
 Lauren sees things.
 Mara sees things.
 Celeste sees things.
 Lucy sees things.
 Sarah will see things.

 But Charlie himself?

 There's an enormous amount going on under that quiet exterior.
 This chapter could finally ask:

 **Charlie, what the hell do you think is happening to your life?**

 And the answer is gloriously complicated.

 He has found something he is **good at**.
 Not school-good.
 Not *you should apply yourself* good.
 Not Maintenance's attempt to toughen him up.
 Actually useful.

 People depend upon him.

 Mara gives him work because she trusts his judgement.
 Actresses bring him garments.
 He knows things now that he didn't know months ago.
 His hands can solve problems.
 He belongs somewhere.
 And he's made an enormous decision:

 > “I want to learn the trade.”

 That line probably felt straightforward when he said it.
 Then comes the delayed consequence.

 **Dad.**

 Oh.

 Because Roger hasn't merely suggested boilermaking.
 He's done things for Charlie.
 He's arranged Maintenance.
 He's arranged the apprenticeship.
 In Roger's understanding, presumably, he's been **helping his son get his life started**.
 And Charlie has quietly dismantled the whole plan.
 Not to take a more prestigious apprenticeship.
 Not university.
 Not another conventional trade.

 **Costume repair.**
 Among women.
 At a Faire.

 The very qualities Roger apparently thought needed toughening haven't been corrected at all.
 They've turned out to be **valuable**.
 That's psychologically enormous.

+---

 ### And Spiro belongs here

 Not as another Big Plot Development.
 I'd actually love it if Charlie treats it almost the way he treats everything else:

 **I started it.**

 Then we discover what that means from inside him.
 He's done this secret, medically consequential thing because puberty frightened him badly enough that *doing nothing* became intolerable.
 But he still doesn't have some beautifully formulated identity explanation.
 He knows:

 **I don't want this to continue.**